ControlThings/wish-c99/README.md

 https://github.com/ControlThings/mist-examples-nodejs

 ## Getting started
-#.
-Once you've launched the wish daemon for the first time, you'll need to create an identity.
-This can for instance be made using the wish-cli command line tool.
+1. Once you've launched the wish daemon for the first time, you'll need to create an identity.
+This can be made using the wish-cli command line tool.
 ```sh
 wish-cli
 identity.create('My Identity')